PaperMC/docs/docs/paper/admin/how-to/aikars-flags.md

 15. **+PerfDisableSharedMem:** Causes GC to write to file system which can cause major latency if disk IO is high -- See https://www.evanjones.ca/jvm-mmap-pause.html

-## Using Large Pages

-For Large Pages -- It's even more important to use -Xms = -Xmx!
-Large Pages needs to have all the memory specified for it, or you could end up without the gains.
-This memory will not be used by the OS anyway, so use it.

-Additionally, use these flags (Metaspace is Java 8 Only, don't use it for Java7):
-`-XX:+UseLargePagesInMetaspace`

 ### Transparent Huge Pages

 Controversial feature but may be usable if you can not configure your host for real HugeTLBFS.
 Try